Introduction to Toronto Liposuction

 Return Visits after Liposuction

-Your first post-operative visit with Dr. Tong occurs at one week after surgery.
-At that first visit, he removes the stitches.
+Your first post-operative visit with Dr. Tong will occur one week after surgery.
+At that first visit, he will remove your stitches.
 Expect to have some swelling and bruising in the areas of Liposuction.
 You may not see a significant difference in your appearance until more swelling resolves.
-Dr. Tong will see you again at 6 weeks after surgery to check on your progress.
-You will have further post op visits at 6 months, and 1 year after surgery.
+Dr. Tong will see you again 6 weeks after surgery to check on your progress.
+You will have further post op visits 6 months, and 1 year after surgery.
 Photographs are taken at these visits to document your progress.
-There photos are for your medical record and are not disclosed without your written permission.
+These photos are for your medical record and are not disclosed without your written permission.

 Like any procedure, Liposuction has risks and complications associated with it.
 The risks are low, but do exist.
 At your consultation, Dr. Tong will go over the pertinent potential risks and complications associated with Liposuction.